Dedicated to the Success of Our Clients

 Whether you’re been charged with assault, battery, or both, rest assured that the prosecution will not take it easy on you in the courtroom.
 Assault and battery are both punishable by harsh penalties in the state of Virginia, including prison time.
 In some cases, aggravating circumstances that the defendant was formerly unaware of can heighten charges to a felony conviction, in which case the defendant can reap lifelong restrictions in their careers and relationships.

 Fortunately, hope is not lost for the accused in Virginia assuming they take swift action.
-Our firm is backed by 20 years of experience that has not only allowed us to establish key relationships with local courts, but has given us in-depth knowledge and skills to defend your good name from start to finish.
+Our firm is backed by more than 20 years of experience that has not only allowed us to establish key relationships with local courts, but has given us in-depth knowledge and skills to defend your good name from start to finish.
 We understand that criminal law can be complex and overwhelming.
 The good news is that you don’t have to tread this path alone.

 If you’ve been accused of assault or another crime in Richmond, you deserve the best legal defense available.
 Call our firm at (804) 265-4441 or contact us online today to discuss your case with our Richmond assault defense lawyer.